xAlpharax/codestorm-mi/README.md

 My team's entry in CodeStorm@MI Hackathon 2025.
 Winning first place by making Educational AI Agents for both students and professors alike.

-The hackathon was organized by the Faculty of Mathematics and Computer Science at Transilvania University of Brasov.
+This hackathon was organized by the Faculty of Mathematics and Computer Science at Transilvania University of Brasov.

 ## Technologies